Bakırköy Women's Prison: Campus

 The administrative building consists of four stories.
-On the ground floor, inmate reception, visiting rooms of prison physician and psychiatrist, personnel cafeteria, kitchen, laundry and photo kab, are found.
+On the ground floor, inmate reception, visiting rooms of prison physician and psychiatrist, personnel cafeteria, kitchen, laundry and photo lab, are found.
 The first floor contains personnel entrance, rooms for lawyers, visiting areas and office of the director-on-duty.
 Other administrative facilities such as the offices of the public prosecutor, the prison director and the staff manager, offices of the deputy director-in-charge, administrative officer, head warden and secretary, meeting hall, library, rooms for education, psychiatric service, computer system room, primary care infirmary, archive, canteen, hairdresser shop and tea shop are on the second floor.
 Other facilities such as diverse storage rooms, consignment room for the belongings of the prison inmates, censor room for inmate post, telephone center, central control room and room for technicians are situated on the third floor.

 The total number of administrative personnel is 292, including 235 prison wardens and ten head wardens.
-ABout 200 of the personnel are female.
+About 200 of the personnel are female.